From Smart Homes to Smart Businesses: Solar’s Part

 The transition to the smart home has increased awareness and triggered a shift in businesses.
 Electricity has become an essential part of everyday life.
 Businesses without electricity to power data centers, cloud computing and everything in-between become powerless, making a reliable electricity supply critical.

-While consumer view of environmentally conscious businesses has a branding benefit, other advantages also come from powering businesses through solar.
+While the consumer view of environmentally conscious businesses has a branding benefit, other advantages also come from powering businesses through solar.

-Businesses That Own the Building Can Write-off Solar Expenses
+Businesses that Own the Building Can Write Off Solar Expenses

 Solar financing for businesses comes from building ownership, not the business’s finances, as one might assume.
 Therefore, unlike most residential solar installations, creditworthiness is only a determining factor for 501 (c)(3) non-profits, making solar viable for many businesses.
 Businesses that own the building can write-off 100 percent of solar expenses in the first year.